-- 23. This Court has subject matter jurisdiction, pursuant to 28 U.S.C. § 1331, because this action arises under the Constitution and laws of the United States. - 24.
+- 24. This Court has subject matter jurisdiction, pursuant to 28 U.S.C. § 1331, because this action arises under the Constitution and laws of the United States. - 25.
 This Court has personal jurisdiction over Speaker Pelosi because she sponsored H. Res.
 503 and oversaw its passage in the House.
-Her office is in Washington, D.C. - 25.
-This Court has personal jurisdiction over Chairman Thompson because he presides over the Select Committee and issued the Salesforce Subpoena from his office address in Washington, D.C. - 26.
-This Court has personal jurisdiction over Elizabeth L. Cheney, Adam B. Schiff, Jamie B. Raskin, Susan E. Lofgren, Elaine G. Luria, Peter R. Aguilar, Stephanie Murphy, and Adam D. Kinzinger because they serve as members of the Select Committee that issued the Salesforce Subpoena from Washington, D.C. - 27.
-This Court has personal jurisdiction over the Select Committee because it is located and operates in Washington, D.C. - 28.
+Her office is in Washington, D.C. - 26.
+This Court has personal jurisdiction over Chairman Thompson because he presides over the Select Committee and issued the Salesforce Subpoena from his office address in Washington, D.C. - 27.
+This Court has personal jurisdiction over Elizabeth L. Cheney, Adam B. Schiff, Jamie B. Raskin, Susan E. Lofgren, Elaine G. Luria, Peter R. Aguilar, Stephanie Murphy, and Adam D. Kinzinger because they serve as members of the Select Committee that issued the Salesforce Subpoena from Washington, D.C. - 28.
+This Court has personal jurisdiction over the Select Committee because it is located and operates in Washington, D.C.

+- 29. This court has personal jurisdiction over Salesforce because Salesforce does business with the RNC in Washington, D.C. and has been commanded to respond to the Salesforce Subpoena in Washington, D.C. - 30.
 Venue is proper under 28 U.S.C. § 1391(b) as a substantial part of the events giving rise to the claim occurred in Washington, D.C.